inertia7/timeSeries_sp500_R/README.md

 ## <a name="Packages-Required"></a>Packages Required

 **IMPORTANT TO NOTE** (Updated 1/11/2018): Script was changed to include package `packrat` which will act as a version control.
-So once you clone this repo and open in *Rstudio*, select in *File* - *Open Projeect in new Sesssion...*, upon opening the existing project, `timeSeries_sp500_R.Rproj`, `packrat` will automatically download all dependecies.
+So once you clone this repo and open in *Rstudio*, select in *File* - *Open Project in new Sesssion...*, upon opening the existing project, `timeSeries_sp500_R.Rproj`, `packrat` will automatically download all dependecies.

 Once `packrat` is done you should be prompted with:

 	Restarting R session...

 Once this happens a new *Rstudio* session will appear and all scripts should work.

 ## <a name="shiny-dashboard"></a>Shiny Dashboard